-The main financial instruments of the Group comprise of bank loans and credits and cash and cash equivalents.
-The Group also uses interest rate swaps and forward exchange contracts to hedge interest rate and and currency risks arising from future interest rate payments and future USD cash flows.
+The main financial instruments of the Group comprises bank loans and credits and cash and cash equivalents.
 The main purpose of the financial instruments is to finance the operating activities of the Group.
 In addition there are various other non-current financial assets and liabilities, including trade receivables and debts to suppliers, which arise directly from the operating activities.
 No derivatives and financial instruments are held for trading purposes.

 The interest rate risk in respect of interest-bearing loans and bank debts is discussed under the heading Noncurrent liabilities.
-The impact of a 1 percentage point interest increase on profit before taxes and equity is around €1.8 million negative (2021: €1.0 million negative).
+The impact of a 1 percentage point interest increase on profit before taxes and equity is around €1.6 million negative (2022: €1.8 million negative).
 The impact of a decrease is similar in size but contrary.
 This interest rate risk is exclusive the effect of derivates.